KXTE: Alternative rock (1996–2022)

-Hot talk (2022-present)
+Hot talk, return to alternative (2022–present)

 On December 19, 2022, KXTE returned to its prior X107.5 branding with the new slogan "Xtreme Radio", and changed its weekday lineup to focus on hot talk programs; Dave & Mahoney remains the station's morning/flagship show, and would be joined by the syndicated Free Beer and Hot Wings Show in middays, and Dave & Chuck the Freak from sister station WRIF in Detroit (which airs live in early mornings, and is replayed in afternoon drive).
-Alternative rock will continue to be featured during overnights and weekends.
+Alternative rock would continue to be featured during overnights and weekends.
+The acquisition of the station by Beasley was consummated on December 22, 2022.

+The hot talk format failed to impact the market, bottoming out with a 1.4 share of the Nielsen market ratings for June 2023.
+As such, on July 28, 2023, at 10 a.m. (dropping the hot talk format midway through the song "Somebody That I Used to Know" by Gotye), coinciding with the station's addition of former KXTE and KOMP host Carlota Gonzalez, the station shifted back completely to alternative rock still under the "X" brand, with the move being deemed a "music takeover" led by Gonzalez to "bring the X you know back".
+The new iteration of the format primarily focuses on 1990s/2000s classic alternative, with a lean toward harder rock.
+With the move, the station dropped "Free Beer and Hot Wings" from middays, but retained Dave and Chuck the Freak in late afternoons, as well as Beasley's syndicated "Cooper and Anthony" in evenings for a time; both programs have since been dropped.

 Other appearances

 Dave Farra's interview with cast members from the 2011 season of MTV reality television series, The Real World: Las Vegas, who were promoting their fundraiser for "Let the Kids Rock" to raise money for school children, was depicted in that season's finale, which premiered on June 1, 2011.